decenomy/SAPP/doc/tor.md

-# TOR SUPPORT IN PIVX
+# TOR SUPPORT IN SAPP

 It is possible to run Sapphire Core as a Tor hidden service, and connect to such services.